-NEH and JUSFC expect that any materials produced in digital form as a result of its awards will be maintained so as to ensure their long-term availability.
-To that end, describe how the project's digital results, if any, will be sustained and supported beyond the period of performance.
+NEH expects that digital publications resulting from its awards will be maintained to ensure their long-term availability.
+To that end, describe how your project's digital publication will be sustained and supported beyond the period of performance, including for how long and by whom.